ea-tel/detel-book/_chapters/chapters/sys-lit-review.md

 A structured approach to determine the source material for the review is recommended and include:

 * **Databases:** A systematic search for literature should draw from multiple databases.
 The major contributions are likely to be in the leading journals.
-Identification of relevant articles, scanning a journal's table of contents and also examine selected conference proceedings, especially those with a reputation for quality.
+Identification of relevant articles, scanning a journal's table of contents and also examine selected conference proceedings, especially those with a reputation for quality:
 * Scopus.
 * Web of Science.
 * PubMed.